-A job shadow is an opportunity for students to explore a career of interest by observing an alumnus, alumna, parent or other volunteer in their place of work, typically for a period of 1-3 days.
+A job shadow is an opportunity for students to explore a career of interest by observing an alumnus, alumna, parent or other volunteer in their place of work, typically for a period of 1-5 days.
 Throughout the course of a job shadow students begin to understand the responsibilities associated with the profession, learn more about the skills and qualifications necessary to be successful in the field, network with professionals, and have the opportunity to ask questions.
 Learn more about applying for and completing job shadows in the Job Shadow Resource page in Handshake.